flightpkg/flight/README.md

 # :zap: Installation

-We don't have an official release of Volt yet, however, if you would like to give it a try, feel free to follow the steps below to build from source.
+We don't have an official release of Flight yet, however, if you would like to give it a try, feel free to follow the steps below to build from source.
 <br>

 ## Build From Source

-Prerequisites: **Git**, **Rust Toolchain**
+Prerequisites: **Git**, **NodeJS + NPM**

 ### Minimum Supported Rust Version (MSRV)